gusseppe/gusseppe/README.md

-# 👨‍💻 ML Research Engineer at Barcelona Supercomputing Center 💻
+## 👨‍💻 ML Research Engineer at Barcelona Supercomputing Center 💻
-## Continual Learning for Production Systems | Trustworthy AI | Multiagents
+### Continual Learning for Production Systems | Trustworthy AI | MLOps

 Hi there!
 I'm Gusseppe Bravo, a passionate ML Research Engineer with several years of experience working on Production ML systems, Continual Learning, and Trustworthy AI.
 I am currently working at the Barcelona Supercomputing Center, where I get to work with some of the world's top supercomputers.